-Ladybird class is taught by Mrs Coles and Mrs Hanlan, they are supported by Mrs Loveday, Miss Holt and Mrs Danova.
+Ladybird class is taught by Mrs Coles and Mrs Hanlan, they are supported by Mrs Shahi, Miss Holt and Mrs Danova.

 The Nursery has an admission number of 45 children, with a maximum of 30 in each session.
 Children attend either 5 full days (30 hours) or 2.5 days (15hours).
 Children are admitted to Nursery in the September after their third birthday.

 The Nursery has a large classroom with an extensive outside area.
 Early years practitioners have a key role to play in working with parents to support their young children.
 To start this link we visit each child at home and meet their parents in preparation for Nursery.
 We enjoy keeping in close communication with parents throughout the year.